 Phone number:

-Fax number:

 E-mail address:

 APA membership number:

-Please indicate the position(s) for which you are interested in pursuing.
+Please indicate the position(s) that you are interested in pursuing.
 If you are interested in more than one position, indicate your preference in priority order, with “1” being highest priority, “2” being second priority, etc.

 APA California members from all Sections are welcome to submit their names as potential candidates.
-Members must meet any qualifications, as stated in the APA California Bylaws, required for a position.
+Members must meet all qualifications stated in the APA California Bylaws that are required for a position.

 Position Interest